German business slams growing anti-Islam rallies

 He said the group was trying to harness fears of Islamist terrorism "to smear a whole religion" which he called "unacceptable".

-Grillo's federation represents the political interests of more than 100,000 companies employing around eight million people.
+Grillo's BDI represents the political interests of more than 100,000 German companies employing around eight million people.

 He said Germany's rapidly ageing population needed a strong influx of qualified newcomers to support the economy and the social welfare system.

 "Considering our demographic development, immigration ensures growth and prosperity," he said.

 He urged political leaders to do more to stand up to PEGIDA.

 "The political class has got to try harder to make citizens see the opportunities and diminish their fears," he said.

 A record 17,500 people joined a PEGIDA march against the "Islamisation" of Germany in the eastern city of Dresden late Monday in the 10th demonstration in as many weeks, with smaller clone groups rallying in three western cities.

 About 4,500 counter-demonstrators marched under the slogan "Dresden Nazi-free", warning that there was no room for racism and xenophobia in the country that perpetrated the Holocaust.

 Politicians from all major parties have been stunned by the emergence of the right-wing nationalists who vent their anger against what they consider a broken immigration and asylum system.

 The movement has emerged at a time when Germany, which has fared better economically than most of its eurozone partners, has become the continent's top destination for asylum seekers, and the world's number two destination for migrants after the United States.